A Voice for Children

 AfterTheInjury.org is CIRP's award-winning website that helps parents help their children recover emotionally from an injury.
 CIRP has evaluated the site’s impact on parent knowledge, and the Center continues to develop and evaluate ways to ensure that parents find the website when they need it.

 - CIRP’s Family of Websites.
 Outreach efforts include keeping CIRP’s websites current and organized for the parents, educators, journalists, researchers, and other stakeholders who utilize the sites for trusted health information and resources.
-Each site is written and maintained by CHOP experts.
+Each health promotion site is written and maintained by CHOP experts.
 Sites include:

 - Enhancing Education To Keep Teens Safe On The Road

 This suite of research-informed educational resources was designed to help educators of parents and educators of teens address the leading public health threat to teens - car crashes.
 The free, downloadable instructional materials meet National Health Education Standards and the US Department of Health and Human Services’ Healthy People 2020 objectives related to teen driving, and enable educators to conduct evidence-based learning events for teens and parents in classroom or community settings.
-The entire suite of materials is available on teendriversource.org.
+The entire suite of health promotion materials is available on teendriversource.org.

 - Public Policy Advocacy